-he Gifted and Talented (GT) Department will continue to support schools, gifted learners, and their families in all learning environments.
+he Gifted and Talented (GT) Department will continue to support schools, gifted learners, and their families in either a learning environment.

 Dolores Gifted Education teacher will coordinate with all relevant stakeholders to ensure the needs of gifted learners and their families are met.